Supergirl (Kara Zor-El): Two Supergirls meet

 Prior to the post-Crisis introduction of Kara Zor-El into mainstream continuity, the pre-Crisis Kara Zor-El made an appearance in Peter David's Supergirl: Many Happy Returns.
 The then-current Supergirl series, at the time starring Linda Danvers, was in danger of being cancelled, and David thought a story arc involving Kara Zor-El would be enough to revitalize the series.
-In an interview with Cliff Biggers of Newsarama, David states:
+In an interview with Cliff Biggers of Newsarama, David stated:

 Although it had always been in the back of my mind that doing a Kara-related storyline might be fun, the impetus at this point was, frankly, sales… I was trying to figure out who currently wasn't reading the series, and came up with two groups that we'd have a shot at getting: Those who'd become bored with the current storyline, and those who didn't accept any Supergirl save Kara.
 By doing 'Many Happy Returns,' I sought to pull in both potential audiences.

 In the Linda Danvers' Supergirl series issues 49 and 50 (October and November 2000), the original dead Kara appears as Linda's "guardian angel".
 Then in issues 75 to 80, "Many Happy Returns", a young Kara appears from an earlier time long before the Crisis.
 The paradox becomes a moral crisis for Linda who tries to take her place as the Crisis sacrifice, living for years in a Silver Age universe where "no one swears, the villains are always easy to defeat, and everything's very, very clean", eventually marrying the Silver Age Superman and having a daughter with him, before she is forced to return to her universe by the Spectre when he reveals that her efforts to replace Kara as the sacrifice will not succeed.
 This run was illustrated by Ed Benes who had also illustrated Gail Simone's Birds of Prey which had a similar whimsical camaraderie between its female leads.

-Linda's inability to ultimately save Kara, coupled with the loss of her daughter, is so devastating that it ends her own career as Supergirl, Linda leaving a note for Superman where she explains that she feels that she has failed to live up to the standards of a true Supergirl and choosing to go somewhere she cannot be found.
-This story arc is usually cited as one of the best Supergirl stories ever written.
+Linda's inability to save Kara, coupled with the loss of her daughter, is so devastating that it ends her own career as Supergirl.
+Linda leaves a note for Superman explaining that she feels that she has failed to live up to the standards of a true Supergirl and choosing to go somewhere she cannot be found.
+This story arc is commonly cited as one of the best Supergirl stories ever written.
 The series ended with issue 80.